 These words form sentences by joining nouns and verbs.
 They are also known as linking words, but I like to use ‘join’ – ‘link’ already means so much on the net.

 Cautions to take when you edit the slug in WordPress

-Be super careful when changing slugs, please.
-If you don’t know what you are doing, edits can end in dire results.
+Be super careful when changing a slug, please.
+If you don’t know what you are doing, slug changes can end in dire results.